khaironnahar4/billionaire-diary/README.md

 ### License
 This project is open-source.
-Feel free to contribute or use it in your own projects.
+Feel free to contribute or use it in your projects.